Residential Parking Minimums

 September -November 2024 | Staff and volunteers conducted overnight parking counts at selected multifamily developments that offer off-street parking.
 This data, paired with surveys completed by the property owners, will be analyzed by MAPC to create a clear picture of how much parking is provided versus used at multifamily developments throughout the City.
 At this time, staff are planning for a Community Conversation in December to share the findings of this research and collect feedback.

-December 2024 | Open House planned for Tuesday, December 17, 2024, from 6-8pm.
-Event will be held in the first floor large conference room at City Hall Annex, 98 Washington Street.
-This will be a drop-in event where attendees can learn about the preliminary findings of the utilization analysis completed to date and offer their input.
-Materials will be available in English and Spanish and an interpreter will be present.
+December 2024 | Open House was held Tuesday, December 17, 2024, from 6-8pm, in the first floor large conference room at City Hall Annex, 98 Washington Street.
+This was a drop-in event where attendees can learn about the preliminary findings of the utilization analysis completed to date and offer their input.
+Materials were available in English and Spanish and an interpreter will be present.
 Check out the event flyer.
+Staff and MAPC are currently processing feedback received at this event and planning for a future community meeting in February.
+Boards and slides from this event are available for review above.

 Resources